math2001/MarkdownLivePreview/sample.md

-# DuckDuckGo - The Search engine you'll fall in love dsfsdf
+# DuckDuckGo - The Search engine you'll fall in love

-This is cool
+This is cool.
+The stylesheet's back!

 This is a test, and this is pretty cool!